jacksongoode/NIME-proceedings-analyzer/README.md

 python analysis_meta.py
 python analysis_topic.py
 python analysis_search.py
+python analysis_citations.py
 ```

-Note: For Macbooks based on arm, a the library located at `/NIME-proceedings-analyzer/cache/grobid-0.7.2/grobid-home/lib/mac-64/libwapiti.dylib` may not work properly with the device.
+Note: For Macbooks based on arm, a the library located at `/NIME-proceedings-analyzer/cache/grobid-{version}/grobid-home/lib/mac-64/libwapiti.dylib` may not work properly with the device.
 In this case, a pre-built lib has been made available within `resources/misc/libwapiti.dylib`.
 This can be overwrite the installed lib if needed.

 ## pa.py